percona/pmm/docs/proposals/dbaas/01-architecture/proposal.md

 There are might be couple of ways for `dbaas-operator` to know about templates.

+Also this use case defaults to namespace and cluster visibility.
+So if there would be a need to have similar template for different clusters/namespaces - SRE need to copy them over to the another cluster/namespace and apply there (or use automation for it).

 **New parameter in API**
 ```go
           // Optional unique template name for specified EngineType
 		TemplateName string `json:"templateName,omitempty"`
 ```
 `dbass-operator` receives `TemplateName` parameters and get template from k8s by combining engine type and template name.
+Or would implement additional controller for templates and track them.

+That is a possible way is to extend `dbaas-operator` with template functionality.
+But there are too many questions open:
+- what type to choose (string, unstructured)
+- how to validate that parameters in template are correct
+- how to track template versioning if it will be a controller
+- how to extend templates when adding new Database operators

+So instead of committing to the API, annotations could solve the problem for now.

 **Annotations**